haixei/instagram-clone/docs/server.md

 ## 4. PostgreSQL

 This project is using PostgreSQL database, it's SQL syntax conforming and highly stable, backed by more than 20 years of development.
 Docker is using an official image of it, so you don't have to worry about installation.
 The user and the database are created using information from the .env file.
+If you wish to learn more about PostgreSQL visit the [about page](https://www.postgresql.org/about/) of its documentation.